ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview

-## Database analysis for retirement

-Database analysis for the employees eligible for the retirement has been done.
+Database analysis for the employees eligible for the retirement has been carried out.
 The retirement criterion was that the birth date of the employee should be between 1952 and 1955.
 And also the employee should be hired between 1985 and 1988.

+## Software
+SQL, PostgreSQL, pgAdmin

-## Summary of results:
+## Summary

-## Number of individuals retiring
+### Number of individuals retiring
 There are 33118 current employees which are retiring  as per the above criterion.

-## Number of individuals being hired
+### Number of individuals being hired
 The number of individuals being hired should be ideally equal to the number of retirees (i.e.33118).
 But there should also be some criterion for hiring as well.

-## Number of individuals available for mentorship role
+### Number of individuals available for mentorship role
 There are 1549 employees who are eligible for mentorship role.The mentorship criterion was that the employee should be born in year 1965.

-## Recommendation for further analysis on this data set
+### Recommendation for further analysis on this data set
 There should be some criterion for hiring individuals as well.
 Because with the change of time and the technology enhancement or automation the company requirement changes.
 Also the current salary should be updated in the database after the employees's promotion.